-This function rejects attempts to communicate from parties who are not expected to do so according to the settings that the administrator configured beforehand based on IP addresses and MAC addresses.
+This function rejects attempts to communicate from parties who are not expected to do so according to the settings that the administrator configured beforehand based on the condition of IP addresses and MAC addresses.
 The TSF always cancels network packets from parties that do not meet the conditions and does not respond to or process them.